bytebutcher/burp-send-to/README.md

 * **Command:** the command to be executed.
 You can use following placeholders:
 	* **%S:** will be replaced with the selected text
 	* **%F:** will be replaced with the path to a temporary file which contains the selected text
+* **Group:** the name of the sub-menu in which this entry will be shown.
+Might be empty
 * **Run in terminal:** defines whether a terminal-window should appear in which the configured command is executed.
 By default "xterm" is used as terminal-emulator.
 You can change the terminal-emulator in the "Miscellaneous Options" to your liking.
 * **Show preview:** gives you the chance to preview and change the command before executing it
 * **Output should replace selection:** will replace the selection with the output of the to be executed command